roleypoly/roleypoly/README.md

 Run:

 - `yarn` to install deps
-- `yarn worker` to start an emulated worker
+- `yarn start:api` to start an emulated worker
 - `yarn test` to test

 [envexample]: .env.example